 You can rear Rose bubble tip anemones in Nano tanks.
 But if you can provide a large aquarium for These anemones, it is the best.
 Do not try to crib them in a small tank.

-Special Note: A protein skimmer is an essential equipment for the aquarium.
+Special Note: A protein skimmer is an essential piece of equipment for the aquarium.

-Water temperature: Temperature is a critical factor that can directly influence anemone.
+Water temperature: Temperature is a critical factor that can directly influence anemones.
 Maintain water temperature between 72 oF -83 oF using an aquarium heater (22.2 to 28.3 oC).

 The pH level of water: They like slightly alkaline water.
 Thus, you should maintain a pH level between 8.1-8.4.